inarticulatus/hue-nrti/hueloop/Readme.md

 The current goal for team HUEloop is to create a design report for the <a href="https://ihpc2020.web.app/">Indian Hyperloop Pod Competition</a> at IIT Madras.

-While the aim is to win the competition, the team is not going to stop its progress.

 For the project in particular, we have three short term goals.

 - A Team